MetzgereiKonigDusseldorf/speiseplan/README.md

 ### Support or Contact

-This site was set up and created by [https://github.com/johanbove](Johan Bové).
+This site was set up and created by [Johan Bové](https://github.com/johanbove).

 > **DISCLAIMER:** Johan Bové does not work for **Metzgerei König**, nor does he accept any legal responsibility of possible errors in the data on this website.